Praveen2112/trino/docs/src/main/sphinx/security/oauth2.rst

      - The field of the access token used for the Trino user principal.
 Defaults to ``sub``.
 Other commonly used fields include ``sAMAccountName``, ``name``, ``upn``, and ``email``.
    * - ``http-server.authentication.oauth2.groups-field``
      - The field of the access token used for Trino groups.
 The corresponding claim value must be an array.
+   * - ``http-server.authentication.oauth2.refresh-tokens``
+     - Set to true for enabling refresh token flow.
+Additionally ``offline`` scope should be specified in ``http-server.authentication.oauth2.scopes``.
+   * - ``http-server.authentication.oauth2.refresh-tokens.refresh.timeout``
+     - Time during which expiration will happen.
+It triggers only after the accessToken has expired and is always rounded to seconds.
+   * - ``http-server.authentication.oauth2.refresh-tokens.access-token.expiration``
+     - Time during which accessToken will be used to identify a user.
+It needs to be equal or lower than duration of actual accessToken issued by IdP.
+   * - ``http-server.authentication.oauth2.refresh-tokens.access-token.issuer``
+     - Issuer representing this coordinator instance, that will be used in the issued token.
+Current Trino version will be added to it.
+   * - ``http-server.authentication.oauth2.refresh-tokens.access-token.audience``
+     - Audience representing this coordinator instance, that will be used in issued token.

 Troubleshooting